ptymartin/cse15l-lab-reports/lab_report_1.md

 ## `cat` Command:
 1. no arguments
 ![Image](cat_noArgs.png)
 The absolute path was `/Users/ptymartian/Desktop/UCSD/Spring 2024/CSE 15L/lecture1`.
 Without an argument, it seems that the command does not terminate until something else is performed.
 I do not believe this is an error, rather just an awaiting of input.
 I'm not exactly sure what input it would be expecting but my guess would be files that would be used as if they were passed as arguments.
+When anything is typed in while the command is running, it is repeated.
+It looks like the same thing echo does.

 2. path to directory
 ![image](cat_directory.png)